youwen9h/bootstrap/site/content/docs/5.0/migration.md

 - Restored `offset` option for Dropdown, Popover and Tooltip plugins.
 - The default value for the `fallbackPlacements` is changed to `['top', 'right', 'bottom', 'left']` for better placement of popper elements.
+- `popperConfig` can be passed as a function that accepts the Bootstrap's default Popper config as an argument, so that you can merge this default configuration in your way.

 ## v5.0.0-beta1